UCI-Libraries/Programming-with-R/README.md

 **Contact:** Please email Danielle Kane at kaned@uci.edu for more information.

-Syllabus: Programming with Python
+Syllabus: Programming with R

-1. Using libraries
-2. Working with arrays
+1. Working with vectors and data frames
-3. Reading and plotting data
+2. Reading and plotting data
-4. Creating and using functions
+3. Creating and using functions
-5. Loops and conditionals
+4. Loops and conditionals
-6. Defensive programming
-U7. sing Python from the command line
+5. Using R from the command line

 **Setup**